This section provides guidelines for compiling C programs that use the MySQL C API.

 To build C API clients on Windows, you must link in the C client library, as well as the Windows ws2_32 sockets library and Secur32 security library.

-You link your code with either the dynamic or static C client
+You can link your code with either the dynamic or static MySQL C client library:

 libmysql.dll.
 In addition, the

 libmysql.libstatic import library is needed for using the dynamic library.

 mysqlclient.lib.
 To link with the static C client library, the client application must be compiled with the same version of Visual Studio used to compile the C client library (which is Visual Studio 2015 for the static C client library built by Oracle).

 When using the Oracle-built MySQL C client library, follow these rules when it comes to linking the C runtime for your client application:

 For the MySQL C client library from a Community distribution of MySQL:

 Always link dynamically to the C runtime (use the